AdobeDocs/commerce-php/src/pages/coding-standards/contributing.md

 # Contributing

-Like many large projects, Magento has coding standards.
+Like many large projects, Adobe Commerce and Magento Open Source have coding standards.

 Use the [coding standards](index.md) when you contribute to the Adobe Commerce and Magento Open Source codebase or create an extension.
 It is possible that a rule that you consider important is not covered yet.